 Some people love graduate school, but most of us want to finish it up and get started with our real lives.

-A couple nights ago I met a guy who was finishing his thesis at a university about 5 hours away.
+A couple nights ago I met a nice guy from Utah who was finishing his thesis at a university about 5 hours away.
 He had just moved here to take a job.
 After only two weeks, he was totally immersed in his new job, and I asked him if he was concerned about being able to finish up his thesis.
 He said, "Oh, no, not at all.
 My university's only 5 hours away, and I've only got a couple months of work left on it."

 The idea of starting a new life or a new job a few months early – say, before we’ve wrapped up our dissertation – sounds pretty good.
 After all, some people telecommute from home, so it should be a snap to telecommute back to the university and finish up our dissertation away from the anxieties of campus.
 For instance, you could now start your new gig (maybe as a professor) in June instead of August.
 Your plan would be to move, get settled, wrap up the dissertation, and get two months of a tempting new salary.